hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 # Creating and Configuring Certificates

 Setting you cluster up with TLS is an important step towards a secure deployment.
-TLS is absolutely necassary and part of our [Security Model](/docs/internals/security.html).
+Correct TLS configuration is a prerequisite of our [Security Model](/docs/internals/security.html).
 Correctly configuring TLS can be a complex process however, especially given the wide range of deployment methodologies.
 This guide will provide you with a production ready TLS